Category: Canada

 Despite the medicine man’s protests, the wedding plans continued as the Sioux chief was off on a war expedition.
 But the medicine man had tricks up his sleeve!
 He secretly sent word to the Sioux chief about the impending marriage.
 Talk about a plot twist!

-On the big day, the Cree chief arrived, dressed up and leading his beautiful white horse, but chaos erupted just when the festivities began!
+On the big day, the Cree chief arrived, dressed up and leading his beautiful white horse.
+Chaos erupted just when the festivities began!
 Dust clouds rolled in as the vengeful Sioux chief charged into the scene, warriors in tow!

 The Assiniboine chief quickly returned the horse to his new son-in-law and told him to take his new bride and flee to safety.
 So off they went with the groom galloping on his grey stallion and the bride proudly racing ahead of him on the prized white horse.